Rehorse Rescue Ranch Trots Ahead

 Ribbon, Lace and PJ at the ReHorse Rescue Ranch

 The ReHorse Rescue Ranch is a bit like a regional "Humane Society" for horses.

-Raquelle Van Vleck, Director of ReHorse Rescue Ranch, was KVML's "Newsmaker of the Day".
+Raquelle Van Vleck, Director of ReHorse Rescue Ranch, was Thursday's KVML "Newsmaker of the Day".

 People who can't afford their horses turn them over to the ReHorse Rescue Ranch, which feeds and houses them until a new home is found.

-According to Van Vleck the ReHorse Rescue Ranch relies on volunteers and donations and recently received grant funding from the Sonora Area Foundation.
+According to Van Vleck the ReHorse Rescue Ranch relies on volunteers and donations and has been helped by grant funding from the Sonora Area Foundation.

-"We currently have over 90 horses, in addition to three donkeys," Van Vleck said.
+"We currently have over 36 horses, in addition to two donkeys and a pot-bellied pig," Van Vleck said.
 "We appreciate any donations and volunteers, and if anyone wants to help, they can call me anytime."

 Donations are tax deductible.
 Sponsorships of horses (in addition to adoption) are available.

 For more information on ReHorse Rescue Ranch, call (209) 337-5886 or visit their website at www.rehorserescue.org